African-American music: Historic traits

 Most slaves arrived in the Americas from the western coast of Africa.
-This area encompasses modern-day Nigeria, Benin, Ghana, Ivory Coast, Senegal, Gambia and parts of Sierra Leone.
+This area encompasses modern-day Nigeria, Mali, Benin, Ghana, Ivory Coast, Senegal, Gambia and parts of Sierra Leone.
 Harmonic and rhythmic features from these areas, European musical instrumentation, and the chattel slavery forced upon Black Americans all contributed to their music.

 Many of the characteristic musical forms that define African-American music have historical precedents.
 These earlier forms include: field hollers, beat boxing, work song, spoken word, rapping, scatting, call and response, vocality (or special vocal effect: guttural effects, interpolated vocality, falsetto, melisma, vocal rhythmization), improvisation, blue notes, polyrhythms (syncopation, concrescence, tension, improvisation, percussion, swung note), texture (antiphony, homophony, polyphony, heterophony) and harmony (vernacular progressions; complex, multi-part harmony, as in spirituals, doo-wop, and barbershop music).

 American composer Olly Wilson outlines "heterogeneous sound ideals" that define traditional and common patterns in African music, such as the use of timbre, pitch, volume and duration, and the incorporation of the body in making music.
 His findings include uses of call-and-response and the importance of interjections from the audience to express satisfaction or dissatisfaction.
 These heterogeneous sound ideals are also found in many other types of music.

 White people sometimes taught black slaves to play Western instruments such as the fiddle and violin.

-Due to the fact that white colonizers viewed indigenous African religious practices that included drumming and dancing as idolatrous, the enslaved individuals conducted their music-infused religious ceremonies in private.
+Since white colonizers viewed indigenous African religious practices that included drumming and dancing as idolatrous, the enslaved individuals conducted their music-infused religious ceremonies in private.
 During the eighteenth century, the slaves' informal assemblies in praise houses and brush arbor meetings featured songs and chants such as the ring shout, a circular dance accompanied by chanting and handclapping.
 On occasion, the participants would enter into ecstatic trances.